 Any board constituted under section 3 of the Parks and Reserves Act 1895 other than the Parliamentary Reserve Board.

-The board of directors of Gold Corporation constituted under the Gold Corporation Act 1987.
+The Board of directors of Gold Corporation constituted under the Gold Corporation Act 1987.

 The Board of Directors of the Honey Pool of Western Australia constituted under the Honey Pool Act 1978 10.